Thanet Natisri: Where is the Water Engineer Now?

 Thanet Natisri was honestly, thankfully, at the right place at the right time when the terrifying news of the stuck junior association soccer team came in from Chiang Rai back on June 23, 2018.
 The Illinois-based water engineer and self-taught groundwater expert was already in Bangkok for a government project at the time, so he managed to make it to the cave five days later — June 28.
 However, the then long-term Aquifer Recovery supervisor/advisor was not a complete volunteer; the Thai military had explicitly requested his quick assistance due to his area of specialization.

-According to reports, Thanet had around 450 rescue workers under his direct command, including 270 Army officials, 150 recovery organizations volunteers, and 20-40 local villagers.
-That’s how he was able to cover a majority of the mountain and manage the pumping station for the groundwater levels — the only sad part is that he had to temporarily flood the nearby farms (with permission) because the water had to go somewhere.
-Thanet worked nearly 20 hours a day to ensure the boys’ safety, yet he remains humble by maintaining he was “just the water guy.”
+According to reports, Thanet had around 450 rescue workers under his direct command, including 270 Army officials, 150 recovery organization volunteers, and 20-40 local villagers.
+That’s how he could cover most of the mountain and manage the pumping station for the groundwater levels — the only sad part is that he had to temporarily flood the nearby farms (with permission) because the water had to go somewhere.
+Thanet worked nearly 20 hours a day to ensure the boys’ safety, yet he remained humble by maintaining he was “just the water guy.”

 Although Thanet has been working in construction-related fields since he was just 12 and is seemingly still dedicated to groundwater engineering, it’s imperative to note he’s also an entrepreneur.
 He and his loving wife Yada actually own-operate the renowned Illinois Thai-D restaurant, a classic Thai eatery that even offers vegan-friendly as well as gluten-free options.